Submitting material to the British Carriagedriving website

-As a last resort, if your item is only available in paper form, you can post it or fax it to us on the address and number shown below.
-Please beware that because of the poor legibility of faxes, the error rate is high and there may be a delay while we get the text transcribed.
+As a last resort, if your item is only available in paper form, you can post it to us at the address shown below.
+Please beware that with hand written text, there may be a delay while we get it transcribed and checked.

 Articles, news items etc.

 Text articles can be sent in any of the common formats.
 We can accept the following:

 Adobe Acrobat PDF files

 We can accept PDF files, but these can only be published on the web "as-received".
 Converting these files to web page format is time-consuming, so we cannot undertake any correction or formatting.

 We require photographs at the best possible resolution.
 This enables us to maintain maximum quality of pictures on our website.
 Please send pictures at the same resolution as they come out of your camera.
 We will do the necessary cropping and re-sizing.
 Please do not use image compression.

 Please ensure that any pictures you submit are identified with the following:

 If we do not receive the above information, we may not be able to publish your pictures.